syncfusion-content/extension-docs/Extension/ASPNETCore-Extension/Sample-Creator.md

 Sample Creator is the utility that allows you to create Syncfusion ASP.NET Core Projects along with the samples based on Controls and Features selection.

+I> The Syncfusion ASP.NET Core Sample Creator utility is available from v15.2.0.x.

 ## Create Syncfusion ASP.NET Core Web Application from Sample Creator

 The following steps help you to create the Syncfusion ASP.NET Core Web Application via the Sample Creator utility.